-Nike Junior Golf Camp, WSU and University of Idaho
+Nike Junior Golf Camp, Washington State University

 Improve your game and have serious fun at

 Nike Junior Golf Camps

 Nike Junior Golf Camps is thrilled to announce the return of its overnight program at Washington State University.
 Enjoy top-notch instruction from Washington State University Men's and Women's Golf coaches.
 We look forward to another great golf camp this summer!

 Washington State University sits in Eastern Washington in a region commonly referred to as Palouse.
 WSU boasts its own beautiful 18-hole golf course on campus, Palouse Ridge Golf Club, and has a fantastic golf coach at the helm, Dustin White.
 Campers of all abilities will enjoy daily instruction and course play under the direction of WSU coaches and current/former players.
 With the right mix of golf and fun off-the-course activities, this camp should prove to be a memorable and rewarding experience for all who attend.
 Campers will be housed on campus at WSU and all golf activities will take place at Palouse Ridge GC.

 Day Camp Option: The Day Camp program runs from 9:00am - 4:00pm Monday and Tuesday.
 Following check-in on Sunday, day campers participate from 12:00 - 5:00pm.
 On Wednesday, day campers participate from 9:00am - 5:00pm prior to check-out.

 *Overnight campers are recommended to be vaccinated per University mandate, but not required.